OKEAMAH/Git/docs/shell/smart_rollup_node.rst

    rollup node will accept transactions in its queue and batch them on the Layer 1.

+#. ``private_operator`` Is equal to the ``operator`` mode and
+   additionally execute whitelist update outbox message for private rollup when it encounters one when a commitment have been cemented.

 #. ``batcher`` means that the rollup node will accept transactions in
    its queue and batch them on the Layer 1.
 In this mode, the rollup node follows the Layer 1 chain, but it does not update its state